Giza Plateau: Modern history

 Modern Giza is accessed by two main roads.
 The road from the north leads to Khufu's pyramid; the other to near the Sphinx's front court, from the east.
 They cross the Nile River from the east bank and follow the causeway westward.
 Dominating the plateau and running in a southwest diagonal through the site are the three pyramids of the pharaohs Khufu, Khafre, and Menkaure.

 Survey

 The Giza Plateau Mapping Project (GPMP) was undertaken in 1984, "an effort to better understand the social and economic forces that supported pyramid construction."

 Mark Lehner and his team produced an accurate map of the natural and cultural features of the entire Giza Plateau.
 Survey data suggested to Lehner possible locations for the city of the pyramid builders, so in 1988 the mission of the GPMP was extended to excavate and survey those areas.

+Conservation Issues

+Conservation research points out increasing damage risks on the Giza Plateau from a rising groundwater table.
+Studies connect this rise to irrigation leakage and modern development around the plateau.
+Moisture and salt movement through limestone can increase weathering and weaken masonry, making groundwater control important for long term preservation.